MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 **Sample DeployR Encodings**

 The following R code is provided for demonstration purposes.
 The code creates a wide range of R objects.
-After the following code, you will find sample JSON and XML response markup that demonstrates how each of the objects generated here is encoded on the API.
+After the following code, you will find sample JSON response markup that demonstrates how each of the objects generated here is encoded on the API.

 	# primitive character
 	x_character <- "c"